Grades in The Graduate School are as follows:

 Circumstances may arise that necessitate taking a semester away from graduate studies.
 There are two options to accommodate this:

-For only one or two semesters, we recommend that registering for Continuation, thereby fulfilling the university requirement for continuous registration.
+For an absence of only one or two semesters, we recommend that students register for Continuation, thereby fulfilling the university requirement for continuous registration.

 - While registered for Continuation, students retain all the privileges of enrolled students: access to faculty, use of the library and other Duke facilities, valid student ID, access to GLS events and academic support services, all mailings from the program and the university.